NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Solving for jitter with a linescan and frame rig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example we consider a rig that is made of linescan and frame camera.
+In this example we consider a rig that is made of one linescan and one frame
+camera.
 These sensors are positioned in the same location and look in the same
 direction.
-The linescan sensor acquires a single very long image line at a high
+The linescan sensor acquires a single image with many lines, while
-rate, while the frame camera records a rectangular image of much smaller
+the frame camera records many rectangular images of much smaller dimensions.
-dimensions and at a lower rate.
 They both experience the same jitter.

-The end result is a wide and tall linescan image and many smaller frame images
-that overlap with each other and the linescan image.
-The "rigid" frame camera
-images are used to correct the jitter in the rig.
+The "rigid" frame camera images are used to correct the jitter.

 Synthetic data for this example can be produced as in
 :numref:`jitter_linescan_frame_cam`.
 The ``sat_sim`` invocations for linescan